westbaymonument/building-the-better-way/docs/agile-project-guidelines/agile-implementation-challenges/agile-implementation-challenges.md

 Obtaining buy-in across all levels of an organization is critical to the success of adoption.
 Before rolling an Agile methodology out to a department or an entire company, teams must first roll up an overview of key benefits and pitch it to the powers that be.
 Any implementation of Agile won’t get very far without proper executive support.
 This may mean drafting a business case to present to department or company leadership on the benefits of an agile work environment, holding frank Q&A sessions with teams to help them better understand how their day-to-day might change, and/or involving the marketing and sales teams early to ensure their strategies are properly aligned with the chosen methodology.

 When pulling together any business case, the questions “Why?” and “How much?” are king.
 The bottom line is often the focus, so make sure it is understood how introducing agile practices to an organization will affect budget, productivity, and other projects currently underway, both in positive and negative ways.
-As in any appeal, take the time to understand the values, needs, and concerns of each team affected and structure your approach to each team in kind.
+As in any appeal, take the time to understand the values, needs, and concerns of each team affected and structure the approach to each team in kind.
 For example, if the executive team is concerned about speed, tailor the business case to include ways in which an agile workforce can execute and provide gains to the business quickly.

 Here’s a framework to guide the construction of a strong and viable business case for Agile Transformation.